 Adobe offers support on its Web site.
-Choose Help >Flash Support Center, which takes you to www.adobe.com/support/flash.
-There you can search the knowledge base and tutorials for answers to your questions.
+Choose Help >Flash Support Center.
+There, you can search the knowledge base and tutorials for answers to your questions.

-Try It; You'll Like It
+Try It - You'll Like It

 Perhaps by now you're getting impatient to try out Flash.
 Getting started is easy.
 You collect a few ideas, put together some art, add animation, save your movie, and publish it.
 Then you view it in a browser either online or offline.
 That's the gratifying part.
 In the following sections, you get to try out Flash by working through a basic animation.
 The rest of the book explains these concepts in more detail.